lbleal1/lbleal1.github.io/_pages/about.md

 ---
 [AI/CV/Data Science @ Philippine Space Agency](https://philsa.gov.ph/).
 [MSc (Distinction) from the Uni of Surrey (CVSSP)](https://www.surrey.ac.uk/centre-vision-speech-signal-processing).

 Hi!
 I'm Lois (Lowis)!
-I am currently working as an Information Technology Officer at the Philippine Space Agency (PhilSA).
+I am currently working as a Project Technical Officer IV at the Philippine Space Agency (PhilSA).
 My duties and responsibilities include:
 * conduct research and development related to AI and determine the applicability of research results to the implementation of other PhilSA research and projects, and collaborate with internal and external divisions/offices in the application of these R&D results
 * design, implement, and facilitate training sessions on topics resulting from technical research
 * perform know-how technology transfer through seminars and/or workshops for PhilSA personnel and external stakeholders